-As you know, APCIA has previously urged you, in letters submitted on March 1, 2022, June 14, 2022 and August 2, 2022, to withdraw R 2022-01 and to work cooperatively with the industry to identify opportunities to improve transparency for consumers in the spirit of the legislature's directive set forth in RCW 34.05.310.
+As you know, APCIA has previously urged you, in letters submitted on March 1, 2022, June 14, 2022, August 2, 2022, and November 14, 2022, to withdraw R 2022-01 and to work cooperatively with the industry to identify opportunities to improve transparency for consumers in the spirit of the legislature's directive set forth in RCW 34.05.310.
 We remain willing to work cooperatively with you on a cost-effective approach that would deliver useful information to consumers while protecting proprietary information, supporting competition, and encouraging innovation.
 We again, urge you to withdraw R 2022-01 as it remains fatally flawed on legal, technical, efficiency, and other grounds and has the potential to create, rather than combat, consumer confusion.

-APCIA appreciates the opportunity to submit these comments and will below outline several continuing concerns with the third draft of proposed Rule R 2022-01 Insurance Underwriting
+APCIA appreciates the opportunity to submit these comments and will below outline several continuing concerns with the Fourth draft of proposed Rule R 2022-01 Premium Change

-1 The second draft of the proposed rule ignores the invitation to work cooperatively and neither acknowledges nor addresses the suggestion that a focus group composed of consumers, and possibly other stakeholders such as insurance agents, could help explore whether there is a need for additional transparency and help identify what type of information consumers believe would be most helpful, and in what form.
+&lt;sup>1 The fourth draft of the proposed rule ignores the invitation to work cooperatively and neither acknowledges nor addresses the suggestion that a focus group composed of consumers, and possibly other stakeholders such as insurance agents, could help explore whether there is a need for additional transparency and help identify what type of information consumers believe would be most helpful, and in what form.

-Transparency (proposed Rule.).
-While we appreciate the provision of some additional flexibility in this third draft, significant and fundamental legal issues remain.
+Transparency (proposed Rule).
+While we appreciate the provision of some additional flexibility in this fourth draft, significant and fundamental legal issues remain.